Blog

 4. What is Days Sales Outstanding (DSO)?

-DSO measures how long it takes to collect payment after a sale.
+DSO measures how long it takes a business to collect payment after making a sale.
 A lower DSO means faster access to cash and stronger liquidity.

 5. How does Just-in-Time inventory improve cash flow?